spenserblack/favlist.vue/README.md

 Manage lists with dynamic columns backed by a SQLite database.

+Honestly not sure why I wrote this instead of using an Excel/Libreoffice workbook :shrug:

 ## Previous Version

 This is the new, Electron version of [favlist.vue][static site], which is a static site that I made